 We raised money to purchase goats.
 We are in the process of purchasing female goats.
 We will sell the offspring and use the profits to help fund our Center.
 Goat business in this area can be lucrative.
 This is one of several sustainable projects we are planning to help fund our MGRC expenses.
 These projects will also be used to teach the girls good business practices.

 We still have our challenges.
 We still need sponsors for 11 girls who are already living at the Center.
 We had to turn away 6 girls in the last two weeks and have mothers and grandmothers coming weekly to see if we have any openings for their children.

-As you read this please consider helping one or more of our girls.
+We are blessed 2019 is starting off great but as you read this please consider helping one or more of our girls.
 Pass the need to your friends and ask them to help.
 I have never been good at asking for help.
 I believe this is one of the lessons God is teaching me through this part of my journey.
 I am not asking for me.
 I am asking for the lives of these precious girls who deserve a chance to grow into their full potential.
 If you educate a girl she will educate her children and the whole family, village and tribe benefit.